ProGamerGov/neural-style-pt/INSTALL.md

 ```

-After that download the neural-style-pt Github respoistory and unzip it.
+After that download the neural-style-pt Github respository and unzip it.

 Then copy the file path to your neural-style-pt folder, and paste it into the CMD terminal, with `cd` in front of it.